The Excel Sumx2py2 function returns the sum of the sum of squares of two supplied sets of values. I.e.

 The syntax of the Sumx2py2 function is:

 where the array arguments are two arrays of numeric values.
 These two arrays must be of equal length.

 Note that, if any of the values supplied to the functions are non-numeric (including text representations of numbers), these values, and the corresponding value in the other array are ignored.

 The above spreadsheets on the right show two examples of the Sumx2py2 function.

-The format of the functions is shown in the top spreadsheet and the resulting values are shown in the spreadsheet below.
+The functions are shown in the top spreadsheet and the resulting values are shown in the spreadsheet below.

 Note that the examples spreadsheets show that the array arguments can be supplied either directly to the function or in the form of arrays of cells.